Please read text!

 The fruit themselves have a fine layer of down on them to keep the bugs off.

-It actually looks like the nasty hairs you find on a cactus, but in reality this dust, just wipes off with your hands.
+It actually looks like the nasty hairs you find on a cactus, but in reality this is just dust and it wipes off with your hands.
 Not spiky or irritating in the slightest.

 You can eat them a few different ways, the first being as nature intended.